YacineOuhrouche/Circuits_Repo/CMOS_Logic_Gates/CMOS_NOR_Gate/README.md

 ## 🖥️ Simulation Results

-This is the simulation waveform from **LTspice / Falstad**, showing how the output responds to different input combinations:
+This is the simulation waveform from **Falstad**, showing how the output responds to different input combinations:

 ![Screenshot 2025-03-06 095745](https://github.com/user-attachments/assets/c308160b-d424-4e7b-a00b-fdbef9e2c084)